Sanjay3005v/consultantflow/README.md

     *   **Approach**: AI agents (`opportunity-agent`, `attendance-agent`) generate personalized feedback based on the consultant's activity data (attendance records, opportunity engagement metrics).
     *   **Feature**: With a single click, consultants can receive tailored advice.
 For example, the attendance agent provides motivational messages and calculates what is needed to meet company benchmarks, fostering a culture of accountability and self-improvement.

+## Gen AI Tool Utilization

+The application heavily utilizes Genkit, a portable, open-source framework, to build production-ready AI flows powered by Google's Gemini models.
+This approach involves creating specialized, purpose-built AI agents for distinct business tasks.
+For instance, the `skill-vector-generator` agent is expertly prompted to analyze resumes, while the `training-agent` is designed to verify certificates.
+Other agents, like the `attendance-agent` and `opportunity-agent`, focus on generating contextual, personalized feedback.
+By defining clear input and output schemas with Zod, each agent operates reliably and predictably, transforming unstructured data (like PDFs and images) and behavioral metrics into structured, actionable insights.
+This strategy moves the application beyond simple automation, creating a system that can intelligently interact with data to drive decision-making and enhance the consultant experience.

 ## Technologies Used